Admission to Secondary and High School

 Will my child be placed on a waiting list?

 All children who have been refused a place at a Staffordshire school will be automatically added to the waiting list.
-The waiting lists will be maintained until the end of the Autumn Term 2017.
+Waiting lists will be maintained until the 31 December 2018.

-Waiting lists for all Staffordshire schools are ranked using the admissions criteria for the school.
-Your child's position on a waiting list at a Staffordshire school can be obtained by emailing firstname.lastname@example.org or telephoning 0300 111 8007.
+Waiting lists for all Staffordshire schools are ranked using the admission arrangements for the school.
+Your child's position on a waiting list at most Staffordshire schools can be obtained by emailing firstname.lastname@example.org or telephoning 0300 111 8007.

 It is important to note that a child's position on any waiting list is not fixed and is subject to change.